dib-lab/elvers/docs/paladin.md

 If you haven't yet run read trimming and merging, you'll also need to run those steps:
 ```
-./run_eelpond my_config get_data trimmomatic pear paladin
+./run_elvers my_config get_data trimmomatic pear paladin
 ```
 with one of the options to specify an assembly (above).

-## PALADIN eelpond rule
+## PALADIN elvers rule

-We wrote new snakemake wrappers for [paladin index](https://github.com/dib-lab/eelpond/blob/master/rules/paladin/paladin-index.py) and [paladin align](https://github.com/dib-lab/eelpond/blob/master/rules/paladin/paladin-align.py) to run PALADIN via snakemake.
+We wrote new snakemake wrappers for [paladin index](https://github.com/dib-lab/elvers/blob/master/rules/paladin/paladin-index.py) and [paladin align](https://github.com/dib-lab/elvers/blob/master/rules/paladin/paladin-align.py) to run PALADIN via snakemake.
 These wrappers have not been added to the official repo yet, but feel free to use as needed.

-For snakemake afficionados, see our paladin rule on [github](https://github.com/dib-lab/eelpond/blob/master/rules/paladin/paladin.rule).
+For snakemake afficionados, see our paladin rule on [github](https://github.com/dib-lab/elvers/blob/master/rules/paladin/paladin.rule).

 ## Citation